getify/You-Dont-Know-JS/async & performance/ch3.md

 2. Inside the fulfillment/failure handlers, if you return a value or an exception is thrown, the new returned (chainable) promise is resolved accordingly.
 3. If the fulfillment handler returns a promise, it is unwrapped, so that whatever its resolution is will become the resolution of the chainable promise returned from the `then(..)`.

 While chaining flow control is helpful, it's probably most accurate to think of it as a side benefit of how promises compose (combine) together, rather than the main intent.
-As we've discussed in detail several times already, promises normalize asynchrony and encapsulate time-dependent value state, and *that* is what lets us chain them together in this nice way.
+As we've discussed in detail several times already, promises normalize asynchrony and encapsulate time-dependent value state, and *that* is what lets us chain them together in this useful way.

+Certainly, the sequential expressiveness of the chain (this-then-this-then-this...) is a big improvement over the tangled mess of callbacks as we identified in Chapter 2.
+But there's still a fair amount of boilerplate (`then(..)` and `function(){ .. }`) to wade through.
+In the next chapter, we'll see a significantly nicer pattern for sequential flow control expressivity, with generators.

 ## Error Handling